wordpress redirect after login

 1. Use a redirect plugin like LoginWP.

-3. Add a login redirect filter.
+3. Add a login redirect snippet.

 👉 For some other ways to customize the WordPress login experience, you also might be interested in our guides to create a custom login page, change the WordPress login URL, or set up passwordless login.